jundalisay/superb/content/en/social/economics/solutions/modern-economic-table.md

 Modern Economics has no concept of real or natural price because it is grounded on money, which wipes out the relativity of real prices in order to create arbitrage and profit maximization.
 This then explains why economic systems are unstable and have systemic risk.

-Pantrynomics uses the ledger-based comparison of subjective market price (effect) to its objective natural price (cause) to achieve 2 goals:
+Superphysics uses the ledger-based comparison of subjective market price (effect) to its objective natural price (cause) to achieve 2 goals:

 1. A points-based taxation system which can check inflation and inequality at its root.